Efficient Online ML API Selection for Multi-Label Classification Tasks: Experiments

 Finally we study how the training dataset size affects \systemnamesecond{}'s performance.
 As shown in Figure \ref{fig:SFAME:samplesize}, across different tasks, a few thousand training samples are typically sufficient to learn the optimal \systemnamesecond{} strategy.
 This is usually more efficient than training a customized ML model from scratch.
-In fact, it only takes a few minutes to train a \systemnamesecond{} strategy on one laptop.
+It also only takes a few minutes to train those \systemnamesecond{} strategies, which is much faster than training a model from scratch.
+This is useful in latency-critical applications.

+\paragraph{Training cost of \systemnamesecond{}.} Both dollar cost and computation time of training are often much smaller than ML APIs’ inference cost.This is because (i) training is a one-time cost and (ii) \systemnamesecond{} requires a small number of label annotations (a few thousands see Figure \ref{fig:SFAME:samplesize}).
+Consider the image tagging task as an example: the dollar cost of calling all APIs is $\$0.0006+\$0.001+\$0.0015=\$0.0031$ per image.
+Labeling for (say) five thousands images takes $\$0.0031\times 5000=\$15.5$.
+Training a FrugalMCT strategy on half of the COCO dataset takes $59.5$s on the experiment machine.
+This is much cheaper than calling the selected APIs after at large scale (e.g., millions of images).